waltligon/orangefs/doc/code-tree.md

 is split into its own subdirectory for no particular reason.

 `src/proto` holds code for encoding and decoding our over-the-wire protocol.
-Currently the "encoding scheme" used is the *contig* scheme, stored in its own subdirectory.
-This encoding scheme really just puts the bytes into a contiguous region, so it is only good for homogeneous systems or systems with the same byte orders where we have correctly padded all the structures (which we probably haven't).
+Currently the “encoding scheme” used is the *contig* scheme, stored in its own subdirectory.
+This encoding scheme really just puts the bytes into a contiguous region, so it is only good for homogeneous systems or systems with the same byte orders where we have correctly padded all the structures (which we probably haven’t).

 `src/kernel` holds implementations of kernel support.
 Currently there is only one, `src/kernel/linux-2.6`.

-`src/io` holds enough code that we'll just talk about it in its own subsection.
+`src/io` holds enough code that we’ll just talk about it in its own subsection.

 ## `src/io`